SofianeKal/Accessibility-IDF/README.md

 # Open Street Planner Setup
 Before running the software, you must have a running version of Open Trip Planner (OTP) on a machine.
 For OTP installation refer to the [Basic Tutorial](http://docs.opentripplanner.org/en/latest/Basic-Tutorial/) using the [GTFS data](https://data.iledefrance-mobilites.fr/explore/dataset/offre-horaires-tc-gtfs-idf/information/) from IdF-Mobility and the [OSM data](http://download.geofabrik.de/europe/france/ile-de-france.html) for the Ile-de-France region.

 After you download the jar file of OTP, place it into FOLD.
-As for the GTFS data of Ile de France, you need to download a csv file where you will find the link to download a zip file.
+As for the GTFS data of Ile-de-France, you need to download a csv file where you will find the link to download a zip file.
 Place this zip file in FOLD.
 As for Open Street Map (OSM) data, you need to download a pbf file, from the website indicated above, and place it into FOLD.

 Run OTP as explained in the tutorial.
 If you get an "Out of memory" exception, try to increase the memory limits, specified in the parameters.
 For instance, I needed to give 8GB to OTP to make it run for Île de France.